Skip to main content

 match= and ext= work on any filesystem-backed source (local, S3, GCS, Azure, file://).

-where= is passed through to SQL sources unescaped: it’s your query, against your data.
+where= is passed through to SQL sources unescaped.
+It’s your query, against your data.
 Bound result size with LIMIT when you can.

 Transforms at load time